commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 For _Strophantus hispidus_ we were able to identify a cluster (Cluster 4) related to Strophanthidin, the characteristic terpenoid for _Strophantus_ plants and the main bioactive compound responsible for its cardiotoxic properties[^9].
 Other metabolites in this cluster are classed as cardiac glycosides, (mostly _Cardenolides_ and _Bufadienolides_), characterized by their cardio active properties[^10].
 Other bigger cluster (>10 nodes) exclusive to _Strophantus hispidus_ were classed as _Triterpenoids_, _Sesquiterpenoides_ and _Cardenolides_, fitting well with the _Terpenoid_ heavy composition of the metabolome (see Graphic 1).

+We also have detected a cluster (Cluster 5) showing a compound, turanose, shared by the three plants.
+Turanose is a disaccharide composed of glucose and fructose.
+This molecule is poorly metabolized by plants but can be taken via specific transporters and acts like a signaling molecule[^11].
+In Arabidopsis, turanose affects auxin-regulated root growth underlying its signaling role[^12].
+A metabolomic study have detected turanose in a wide range of plants including barley, strawberry and tobacco, especially under stress conditions[^13].
+Thus, its detection in _Derris elliptica_, _Erythroxylum coca_, and _Strophanthus hispidus_ is not so surprising.

 (should we go into Scopoletin, is the strongest detection for strophantus, but also present in the other two, is a fairly common compound.
 Maybe not too interesting, btw. why is Cluster 5 in there with the Turanose?)

 <div align="center">